pabasara-mahindapala/pabasara-mahindapala.github.io/_posts/2015-09-07-get-leader-node-of-an-esb-cluster.md

 published: true
 description: This post describes how to check whether the current node is the leader node of the ESB cluster.
 And a example use case of using this property to write a cluster aware scheduled task in WSO2 ESB.
 categories: [cs, programming, gotchas, wso2, esb]
-tags: [leader node, hazelcast, wso2, esb, script mediator, class mediator, cluster aware, scheduled task]
+tags: [leader node, hazelcast, leader election, wso2, esb, script mediator, class mediator, cluster aware, scheduled task]
 ---